kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 31+/Session 31 - The Undead of Temut (12-15-25).md

 		- When were you first lain to rest: I don't remember
 		- Is your leader waiting inside Temut for us?
 I shant say.
 - Girls went to investigate first/stealth
-	- Patrols in town, chatter
+	- Patrols in town, chatter.
+Human.
+Shouting.
+Harps moving around.
+Getting things moving around for tomorrow.
+They'll start their watches.